plone/training/docs/effective-volto/architecture/anatomy.md

 To start Volto in development mode, we do `yarn start`.
 If you peek inside [Volto's package.json][1] at the script that's executed for that, you'll notice it simply says `razzle start`.
-So, when we start Volto, we actually start Razzle.
+So, when we start Volto, we actually run Razzle.
 See the [Razzle chapter](./razzle) for more details.

 Running in development mode provides automatic reload of changed code